 The study provided a scientifically based methodology for data collection and analysis for the purposes of assessing hydrological impacts in similar hydroclimatic regions where forest practices are taking place.
 In the PIs use of statistical analysis, the methodology is scalable.

-The study found that the scope and scale of forest treatments with the study area and time frame were too small in scale to measure notable change in hydrological functions on a sub-basin or basin scale with few exceptions on a scale much smaller than the study units.
-This would imply that the methodology may not be applicable to assessments in which larger scale, cumulative or singular and over time or size of treatment(s), are being assessed.
+The study found that the scope and scale of forest treatments with the study area and time frame were too small to measure notable change in hydrological functions on a sub-basin or basin scale.
+With few exceptions harvest treatments were conducted on a scale much smaller than the study units.
+This would imply that the methodology may not be applicable to assessments in which larger scales, cumulative or singular and over time or size of treatment(s), are being assessed.
 Furthermore, the scale of forest treatments in the study could not account for the hydrological function changes that were detected due to the methodology and outside-average variability in precipitation.

 Synthesis of Key Findings

 Question 1: (Within Sagehen Watershed) How do forest treatments impact annual runoff?
 At what spatial scale?
 Annual water budgets were assessed at basin and sub-basin scales.
-At the basin scale and sub-basin scale precipitation, while outside average annuals amounts, accounted for greater or equal to than 85% of water yield variability.
+At the basin scale and sub-basin scale precipitation, while outside average annual amounts, accounted for greater or equal to than 85% of water yield variability.
 There was no measurable impact of forest treatments on water yield.

 Question 2: (in Sagehen Watershed) What are the impacts of forest treatment on annual evapotranspiration (ET) at various spatial scales?
 At basin and sub-basin scales, ET was shown to be unaffected by forest treatments during the course of the study period.
 Despite high variability in precipitation, there was low variability in ET.
 At a smaller scale, referred to as “hot spots”, changes in forest density detected by the LiDAR data could be linked to changes in ET.
-This led the PIs to the conclusion that while forest treatments could have impacts on hydrological functions like ET, and those impacts could be assessed on a singular or cumulative scale utilizing this methodology, the forest treatments studies were to small in scope and scale to make a measurable change at larger spatial scales.
+This led the PIs to the conclusion that while forest treatments could have impacts on hydrological functions like ET, and those impacts could be assessed on a singular or cumulative scale utilizing this methodology, the forest treatments studies were too small in scope and scale to make a measurable change at larger spatial scales.

 Sub-basin analysis of changes in precipitation and ET